LisaDziuba/Awesome-AI-tools-for-product-development/README.md

 ## Support Tools

+## Content & Copywriting tools

+* [Adcreative.ai](https://www.adcreative.ai/) - Generate conversion focused ad and social media post creatives in a matter of seconds.
+Get better results while saving time.
+Free subscription option available.
+* [Anyword](https://anyword.com) - Anyword’s AI writing assistant generates effective copy for anyone.
+Take the guesswork out of your marketing text with an AI copywriting tool that converts.
+No free trial or subscription.
+* [Bertha.ai](https://bertha.ai) - The best value AI Copywriting assistant there is - Fact!
+Get 5,000 Words free forever.
+Bertha AI - the copywriting assistant for WordPress and beyond.
+Free trial.
+* [Botowski](https://www.botowski.com/) - Botowski is your new personal AI copywriter.
+Free trial available.
+* [Contents](https://contents.com) - Power up your content strategy.
+The Generative AI platform makes content creation easy and built for performance.
+No free trial or free subscription option.
+* [Copy.ai](https://copy.ai) - Get great copy that sells.
+Copy.ai is an AI-powered copywriter that generates high-quality copy for your business.
+Get started for free, no credit card required!
+Marketing simplified!
+Free subscription option available.
+* [CopyMonkey](https://copymonkey.ai/) - CopyMonkey generates and optimizes Amazon listings in seconds.
+AI helps place all of the important keywords in your Amazon listing to get you ranking organically on the first page.
+Free trial.
+* [Copypage](https://www.copypage.online/) - AI content generator where you can generate blogs, resumes, emails, sales copies, digital ad copies, startup ideas, questions, and answers.
+Freemium.
+* [Copysmith](https://copysmith.ai/) - The chosen AI Copywriting Software for eCommerce teams & agencies.
+Generate more revenue than ever before.
+Sign up for your free trial today.
+Free trial.
+* [Cowriter](https://cowriter.org/) - Tired of staring at a blank screen?
+Meet your AI copywriter that can create inspiring creative content.
+Yes.
+* [Creator AI](https://www.creaitor.ai/) - Creaitor helps you write content in a more powerful, emotionally expressive way.
+Free trial.
+* [Daydrm.ai](https://www.daydrm.ai) - AI tool for creative advertising ideas.
+Concepts-on-demand for creatives and agencies.
+A large language model trained on human-written creative advertising campaigns.
+No free trial or subscription option available.
+* [Digital First AI](https://digitalfirst.ai) - Create marketing plans in seconds using AI.
+Find the best growth-hacking tactics for your business with AI.
+Switch marketing to autopilot and grow.
+Free trial.
+* [Easy-Peasy.AI](https://easy-peasy.ai/) - Get your copywriting done faster and easier with 🤖 AI tools.
+You can also use our AI avatar generator to generate avators.
+Easy-Peasy.AI believes that everyone has a story to tell.
+With our AI copywriting tools, we help you tell your story in the most engaging way possible.
+Free subscription available.
+* [Hypotenuse ai](https://hypotenuse.ai/) - Turn a few keywords into original, insightful articles, product descriptions and social media copy with AI copywriting—all in just minutes.
+Try it free today.
+Free trial.

 ## SEO tools

 * [Writesonic](https://writesonic.com) - Creates SEO-friendly content for blogs, Facebook ads, Google ads, and Shopify for free.
 Our paraphrasing tool lets you rephrase entire articles instantly.
 Free trial available.